 After taking the leap, which piece of work got you out there and noticed?

 I had done a few things that people had become aware off, and in the early days, you didn’t have to do much to have an impact as there wasn’t much out there.
 Coming ’round east in ’99, it was desolate.
 Nobody wanted to be here, so it was like a playground.

-And it freed me from this graffiti mentality, because it has these rules even though it’s suppose to be ruleless.
-Theres a code of conduct where you have to do this, this and this, it freed me from that I could do whatever the fuck I liked, doesn’t matter.
+And it freed me from this graffiti mentality, because it has these rules even though it’s supposed to be ruleless.
+Theres a code of conduct where you have to do this, this, and this—it freed me from that.
+I could do whatever the fuck I liked, doesn’t matter.
 It’s my work, my art.

 The money work propelled you forward in a new direction of being an artist.
 How did you follow that up?

-Banksy got in touch and asked me to do a print for Picture on Walls.
+Banksy got in touch and asked me to do a print for Pictures on Walls.